HomeDefinitions › Leadership & Team

 Masterestaurant tools to retain your server team

-Reducing server turnover is not an isolated HR problem — it's a systems problem.
-These Masterestaurant tools give restaurant leaders the right levers without needing a full HR department.
+Reducing server turnover isn't an isolated HR problem, it's a systems problem poorly designed from the start.
+These Masterestaurant tools hand the restaurant leader the right levers without requiring an HR department they don't have the headcount for.

-Each tool connects directly to one of the four root causes of turnover: onboarding, transparency, communication, and growth.
+Each one connects directly to one of the four root causes of turnover: onboarding, transparency, communication, and growth.

 Diego F. Parra